 The morphine in MORPHABOND ER may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occurring in other clinical settings associated with seizures.
-Monitor patients with a history of seizure disorders for worsened seizure control during MORPHABOND ER therapy.

 Withdrawal

 Avoid the use of mixed agonist/antagonist (e.g., pentazocine, nalbuphine, and butorphanol) or partial agonist (e.g., buprenorphine) analgesics in patients who have received or are receiving a course of therapy with a full opioid agonist analgesic, including MORPHABOND ER.
 In these patients, mixed agonists/antagonist and partial agonist analgesics may reduce the analgesic effect and/or may precipitate withdrawal symptoms.
 When discontinuing MORPHABOND ER, gradually taper the dosage.
 Do not abruptly discontinue MORPHABOND ER.